When Multilevel Marketing Met Gen Z

 The original video from Anna’s Analysis still shows up at the top of the list when you search for the Breakaway Movement on YouTube; just below it is her two-hour follow-up video from August, “Checking Back In With the Breakaway Movement.”
 Whelan’s private group has shrunk to about 2,000 members, just half of what it was when I first joined.
 In my conversations with former members of Breakaway, I spoke with several women who had left the organization.
 They didn’t express bitterness toward the company exactly, but they did feel disenchanted.
 “I no longer felt inspired by her,” a 24-year-old former member from Austria told me, referring to Whelan.
 “I no longer trust her, I guess.
 Not that she’s a bad person or anything.”
 (The former member said she did not want to share her name for privacy reasons, and to avoid getting involved "in any drama.")

 It might still be possible for Breakaway to turn itself around—especially if Whelan continues to be up front about what the company actually is—but the pure excitement of its early days are over.
 No matter what else changes, Breakaway won’t be able to escape the ethical quandary of its business model: To succeed, you recruit; to recruit, you offer a fantasy.
 Why else would anyone sign up to market an extremely expensive system for doing confusing things to water?
 Still, if there's one overarching lesson to be gleaned from Breakaway’s “money mindset” videos, it’s that having these kinds of doubts about the MLM business model will attract nothing but negative energy, and keep you frozen in a place of scarcity and lack.
-A business like Whalen’s may have to become more rhetorically careful, or make some ethical adjustments, or even suffer public embarrassment.
+A business like Whelan’s may have to become more rhetorically careful, or make some ethical adjustments, or even suffer public embarrassment.
 But it can never let the haters win.

 In May, Whelan announced her return to Instagram after a long, clarifying hiatus—“147 days of true presence and appreciation,” during which time she says she took a candle-making course and rescued a duck named Greg.
 She quickly resumed sharing dreamy images of beaches and beautiful food and elegant clothes and her picture-perfect life relaxing on soft surfaces with her partner, reading books.
 There were come-ons for Enagic too—posts about giving away a K8 water machine.
 By September, it was clear that Whelan had her mojo back.
 She put up a photo of herself surfing, which was cut into two slides, with SELF-MADE over the first, and MILLIONAIRE over the second.

 “Don’t let anyone talk you down from your dreams,” the caption said.
 “You’ve got this.
-Really, you do.
+Really, you do.”